geem-lab/overreact-guide/src/tutorial.md

 also have tunneling coefficients for convenience, but they are already included in the kinetic data.

-Bear in mind that the reaction rate constants for equilibrium reactions are not "genuine" rate constants.
-They are calculated such that the equilibrium constant is satisfied.
-This is used during the microkinetic simulations.
+> **⚠️** The reaction rate constants for equilibrium reactions are not "genuine"
+> rate constants: they are calculated such that the equilibrium constant is
+> satisfied.
+This is used during the microkinetic simulations. **Only their
+> ratios are meaningful**.

 ## Section 3: Microkinetic simulations